IPR-1: Interactive Physical Reasoner: Abstract

 \section{Abstract}

 Humans learn by observing, interacting with environments, and internalizing physics and causality.
 Here, we aim to ask whether an agent can similarly acquire human-like reasoning from interaction and keep improving with more experience.
-We study this in a Game-to-Unseen (G2U) setting, curating 1{,}000+ heterogeneous games with diverse physical and causal mechanisms, and evaluate at three human-like levels: Survival, Curiosity, Utility, from primitive intuition to goal-driven reasoning.
-Our analysis reveals complementary failures: VLM/VLA agents reason but lack look-ahead in interactive settings, while world models imagine but imitate visual patterns rather than analyze physics and causality.
+To study this, we introduce a \emph{Game-to-Unseen} (G2U) benchmark of 1,000+ heterogeneous games that exhibit significant visual domain gaps.
+Existing approaches, including VLMs and world models, struggle to capture underlying physics and causality since they are not focused on core mechanisms and overfit to visual details.
+VLM/VLA agents reason but lack look-ahead in interactive settings, while world models imagine but imitate visual patterns rather than analyze physics and causality.
 We therefore propose \textbf{IPR} (\textbf{Interactive Physical Reasoner}), using world-model rollouts to score and reinforce a VLM’s policy, and introduce \textbf{PhysCode}, a physics-centric action code aligning semantic intent with dynamics to provide a shared action space for prediction and reasoning.
-Pretrained on 1,000+ games, our IPR performs robustly on three levels, matches GPT-5 overall, and surpasses it on Curiosity.
+Pretrained on 1,000+ games, our IPR performs robustly on levels from primitive intuition to goal-driven reasoning, and even surpasses GPT-5 overall.
 We find that performance improves with more training games and interaction steps, and that the model also zero-shot transfers to unseen games.
-These results support physics-centric interaction as a path to steadily improving physical reasoning. \textbf{Our code will be publicly available.}
+These results support physics-centric interaction as a path to steadily improving physical reasoning.
+Further demos and project details can be found at \url{https://mybearyzhang.github.io/ipr-1}.